dd/Meringue/docs/src/dev/contributing.md

 While developing and finalizing, keep the repository in accordance with [gitflow](https://github.com/petervanderdoes/gitflow-avh).

+### Tests

+When working on a project, it is extremely important to cover everything with tests in order to avoid problems and errors in the code.
+More details about working with tests can be found in the corresponding [section](../tests).

 ### Commit message convention

 To write a commit, we adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification, as well as [gitmoji](https://gitmoji.dev/) as a special case of _conventional commits_.
 You can use [gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) for this process.